 In another post, I discussed how joint problems perpetuate trigger points.
-This pattern persists when the top vertebrae (atlas) gets wedged forward underneath the head.
-This posture happens, for example, when you’re sitting in front of the computer like the woman in this picture:
+This pattern persists when the top vertebra (atlas) gets wedged forward underneath the head.
+This posture happens, for example, when you sit in front of the computer like the woman in this picture:

 It is even worse when you prop your chin in your hand.
-After you get up from the computer, this muscle continues to pull down on the back of your head, creating “Forward Head Posture.”
+Then, after you get up from the computer, this muscle continues to pull down on the back of your head, creating “Forward Head Posture.”

-When your head is in front of your shoulders, muscles in the back of the neck strain to pull it back, before computers and mobile phones, this posture was mostly a problem in counselors who craned their necks to listen empathically.
+When people lean their head forward, muscles in the back of the neck strain to pull it back.
+Before computers and mobile phones, this posture was mainly a problem in counselors who craned their necks to listen empathically.

-Clients often connect this headache at the base of their head with something that they ate.
+Clients often connect this headache at the base of their heads with something they ate.
 For instance, one client noticed that he gets this headache and night sweats and this headache in the back after eating beef with garlic seasoning.
 No,it’ss not a garlic thing for everyone.
 Another client gets this after dairy products.
 It seems to be a reaction to specific food sensitivities.
 Somatovisceral reflexes increase trigger point activity in muscles that are already tight.

 This headache often happens at night.
 People often refer to it as “that headache that comes on at 3:15.”
 They are looking for a better pillow or sleeping position.
 These trigger points activate with fixated joints in the upper neck and the head lying in a particular fixed position.
 The stretches in the self-care section help the 3:15 headaches from coming on.